yueguoguo/yueguoguo.github.io/_posts/2023-12-13-domain-driven-development.md

 *Ubiquitous language* plays the core role in DDD.
 It's usually hard to synergize a cross-domain ubiquitous language that servers to all purpose.
 Taking a look at the above diagram, the descriptions of the domain-specific characteristics at different layers should be depicted by using the consistent language.
+A good ubiquitous language is featured by

+* its *expressivity* of domain-specific traits.
+* its *universally adaptivity* across domains.
+* its *understandability* by people from different domain backgrounds.
+* and its *clarity* in defining technical implementation details.

 By definition, *domain* in DDD refers to [a conceptual subject area about how users apply the software](https://en.wikipedia.org/wiki/Domain-driven_design#cite_note-evans2004-4).
 At a coarse granularity, domains can be dichotomized into *business* domain and *technical* domain.
-The ubiquitous language for the inter and inner connections among the technical and business domains are vital to a useful DDD.
+The ubiquitous language for the inter and inner connections among the technical and business domains should hence be universal and consistent to drive the same conceptual definition and delineation of the domain-specific characteristics.

 ## Business-to-tech (b2t) translation